medusajs/medusa/docs/content/advanced/backend/batch-jobs/index.md

 ---
-description: 'Learn what batch jobs in the Medusa server are and their flow.
-Batch jobs are tasks that can be performed asynchronously and iteratively in the Medusa server.'
+description: 'Learn what batch jobs in the Medusa backend are and their flow.
+Batch jobs are tasks that can be performed asynchronously and iteratively in the Medusa backend.'
 ---

 # Batch Jobs